-Canada watchdog's investigation finds Facebook broke privacy laws
+Canada watchdog to seek court order to force Facebook to follow privacy laws

 Facebook said on Wednesday it had set aside $3 billion to cover a settlement with U.S. regulators probing revelations that the company had inappropriately shared information belonging to 87 million of its users with Cambridge Analytica.

-Reporting by David Ljunggren and Steve Scherer; Editing by Chizu Nomiyama and Susan Thomas
+Reporting by David Ljunggren and Steve Scherer; Editing by Chizu Nomiyama, Susan Thomas and Jonathan Oatis